Stop Doing Everything for Your Kids

 Are you kidding me?

 If I did have any extra time (I don’t), it’s buried in managing The Upkeep — that is, everything it takes to keep the family, and the house, in some semblance of order and on track (or close enough).
-And apparently, The Upkeep quadruples during a quarantine with toddlers.

-Recently, though, my emerging frustrations — WHY am I cleaning up after everyone?
+Recently, though, my frustrations — WHY am I cleaning up after everyone?
 Can I please get some help? — have led me to some bigger philosophical questions…

 Namely, what can I/we do to get everyone on the same page?
 And what page is it?